jacksondavis/gallager/README.md

 All images and sounds were created by me, and working on this program gave me a chance to combine many fundamental programming concepts as well as my side hobby of music composition to complete this entertaining project.

+To run, clone repository and run the rungame.sh file

 ##Controls
 Player 1: